 High Bridge is a wonderful cobbled street that is home to an array of interesting and quirky boutiques and independent clothing stores.
 High quality menswear can be found at End Clothing, whilst those of you who love vinyl should visit RPM Music to explore the stacks of second-hand records, music t-shirts, music DVDs and a good chat about all sorts of genres from funk and soul, to Hip-Hop, Indie and rock, and the blues.
 Jesmond is a great area to explore for many reasons, and is easy to reach via the metro system.
 Here, there are many great independent stores and boutiques on Clayton Road, Brentwood Avenue, and Osbourne Road, including the award winning Jules B and its designer clothing options for men and women.

-As with other big cities in the UK you’ll never be bored in Newcastle, and with your home at the perfect Newcastle student accommodation at Barker House you’ll be within easy reach of every event and attraction you could ever wish to visit.
+As with other big cities in the UK you’ll never be bored as a student living in Newcastle, you’ll be within easy reach of every event and attraction you could ever wish to visit.
 For landmarks there are some iconic places to explore as a new student in the city, including the Angel of the North (the world’s largest angel sculpture), The Cathedral Church of St Nicholas, the Tyne Bridge and Gateshead Millennium Bridge, and the historic quayside.

 For art and culture there is plenty to explore, with The Biscuit Factory a great place to learn more about contemporary art and design in the UK, The Discovery Museum highlighting the important history of Newcastle and the surrounding area, and the Laing Art Gallery that has some exquisite examples of British watercolours and paintings from the 18th to the 20th century.